 Just because your device is portable, doesn’t mean your work setup should be.
 Megan emphasizes the importance of moving your body each day, but she also indicates that going from the kitchen to the couch with your laptop doesn’t quite cut it.

-The key is to incorporate movement away from your work station.
+The key is to incorporate movement away from your workstation.
 Start by making sure you designate a specific area of the house for doing work (ideally with optimized devices and ergonomic products!).
 Then, commit to using that space for work and work only.
 This will help you create better boundaries between “work time” and “break time”.
+We've also covered more tips for achieving work life balance in this blog post.

 During these breaks, you can move your body by taking a 5-minute walk around the block, playing with your dog in the backyard, or walking to the kitchen to make a cup of coffee.
 This will promote healthier functionality in the body and reduce your risk of developing pain.
 It also helps prevent the sedentary lifestyle so many of us fall into when staying at home.